 We have the right and responsibility to collect for covered Medicare services for which Medicare is not the primary payer.
-According to CMS regulations at 42 CFR sections 422.108 and 423.462, Liberty at Home, as a Medicare Advantage Organization, will exercise the same rights of recovery that the Secretary exercises under CMS regulations in subparts B through D of part 411 of 42 CFR and the rules established in this section supersede any State laws.
+According to CMS regulations at 42 CFR sections 422.108 and 423.462, Liberty Medicare Advantage Nursing Home Plan, as a Medicare Advantage Organization, will exercise the same rights of recovery that the Secretary exercises under CMS regulations in subparts B through D of part 411 of 42 CFR and the rules established in this section supersede any State laws.

-Definitions of important words
+CHAPTER 12: Definitions of important words